 - Dolled-Up Installment: In the Italian version, the completely unrelated Attacker You! was turned into a spin off of Attack No. 1 by turning the main character into a cousin of Kozue, who inspires her to take up volleyball.

-- Gaming and Sports Anime and Manga
+- Gaming and Sports Anime & Manga: It's a manga/anime about volleyball.

-- Gratuitous English: ATTAKU, ATTAKU, NANBA WAN!!
+- Gratuitous English: "ATTAKU, ATTAKU, NANBA WAN!!" in the Japanese opening.

 - Melodrama: Mostly the live-action.